kaityo256/stopwatch/README.md

 ## Why

 We want to measure the elapsed time for a function which is called many times.
-But the function is sometimes inlined, and `perf` cannot capture the function.
+But the function is sometimes inlined, and some profiler such as `perf` cannot capture it.
-This library allows you to measure the time of such inlined funciton.
+This library allows you to measure the elapsed time of such inlined funcitons.
-It is also possible to measure a part of some function.
+It is also possible to measure a part of a function.

 ## Reference